 Because January ends with the United Nations designated International Holocaust Remembrance Day on the 27th, every year I slip into February reading something related.
 But February is Black History Month, and so I always include a work on the lives or history of African-Americans.

-The Inextinguishable Symphony: A True Story of Music and Love in Nazi Germany by Martin Goldsmith
+The Inextimguishable Symphony: A True Story of Music and Love in Nazi Germany by Martin Goldsmith

-Goldsmith, director of classical music programming for XM Satellite Radio in Washington, D.C. and former host of National Public Radio's Performance Today, tells the story of his musician parents and their participation in the Jüdischer Kulturbund, an all-Jewish cultural association maintained by the Nazis (1933-1941) for propaganda purposes.
-Goldsmith is also the author of Alex's Wake: A Voyage of Betrayal and a Journey of Remembrance, the story Alex, his grandfather, journey with more than 900 other Jewish refugees fleeing Nazi Germany aboard the St. Louis.
-Turned away from Cuba, the United States and Canada., the St. Louis returned to Germany where Alex and many others were later caught in Nazi roundups of the Jews in occupied countries.
+- Martin Goldsmith, director classical music probramming for XM Sattelite Radio in Washington, D.C. and former host of National Public Radio's Performance Today, tells the story of his musician parents and their participation in the Jewish cultural association maintained by the Nazis for propagansa purposes.
+Goldsmith is also the author of Alex's Wake: A Voyage of Betrayal and a Journey of Remembrance, the story of his grandfather's journey with more than 900 other Jewish refugees fleeing Nazi Germany aboard the St. Louis.
+Turned away from Cuba, the United States and Canada, the St. Louis returned to Germany where the refugers were caught in Nazi roundups of Jews in occupied countries.

-Ida B. Wells (1862-1931), born a slave in Mississippi, began her activist career by refusing to leave a first-class ladies' car on a Memphis railway and rose to lead the nation's first campaign against lynching.
-An investigative journalist, educator, and an early leader in the Civil Rights Movement, she was one of the founders of the National Association for the Advancement of Colored People (NAACP).
-She arguably became the most famous black woman in America during a life that was centered on combating prejudice and violence.
+- Ida B. Wells (1862-1931), born a slave in Mississippi, began her activist career by refusing to leave a first-class ladies' car on a Memphis railway and rose to lead the nation's first campaign against lynching.
+An investigative journalist, educator, and early leader in the Civil Rights Movememnt, she was on of the founders of the NAACP.
+She became the most famous Black woman in America during a life that was centered on combating prejudice and violence.